 Only use diesel fuel from well-known producers.
 Never use fuel of dubious quality.
-Diesel fuel should fulfil the EN 590 or JIS K2204 standard.
-Diesel engines are sensitive to contaminants in the fuel, such as metals and a high volume of sulphur for example.
+Diesel fuel should fulfil the EN 590 or JIS K2204 standards.
+Diesel engines are sensitive to contaminants in the fuel, such as excessively high volumes of sulphur particles for example.